lamps-wg/csr-attestation/draft-ietf-lamps-csr-attestation.md

 satisfied.

 {{Section 4.2 of RFC9334}} defines several roles that originate, forward or process attestation statements (also see {{Section 1.2 of RFC9683}}): the Attester; Endorser; Relying Party; and Verifier.
 Attestation statements, such as Evidence, may be directed to an entity taking at least one of these roles, including to an RA/CA acting as a Verifier.
-An RA/CA may also forward attestations to a Verifier for evaluation.
-Each attestation may contain one or more claims, including claims that may be required by an RA or CA. Attestations transmitted by these parties are defined in {{Section 8 of RFC9334}} as the "conceptual messages" Evidence, Endorsement, and Attestation Results.
-The structure defined in this specification may be used by any of the roles that originate attestations, and is equally applicable to these three conceptual messages.
+An RA/CA may also forward attestation statements to a Verifier for appraisal.
+Each attestation statements may contain one or more claims, including claims that may be required by an RA or CA. Attestation statements transmitted by these parties are defined in {{Section 8 of RFC9334}} as the "conceptual messages" Evidence, Endorsement, and Attestation Results.
+The structure defined in this specification may be used by any of the roles that originate attestation statements, and is equally applicable to these three conceptual messages.

 # Conventions and Definitions